unovue/shadcn-vue/apps/www/src/content/docs/cli.md

 ## init

-Use the `init` command to initialize dependencies for a new project.
+Use the `init` command to initialize configuration and dependencies for a new project.

-The `init` command installs dependencies, adds the `cn` util, configures `tailwind.config.cjs`, and creates CSS variables for the project.
+The `init` command installs dependencies, adds the `cn`, `useEmitsAsProps` utils, configures `tailwind.config.cjs`, and creates CSS variables for the project.

 ```bash
 npx shadcn-vue@latest init